hbctraining/variant_analysis/lessons/03_file_formats.md

 The bit-wise flags that SAM files use are very helpful for giving the user a rough understanding of the read.
 Details such as whether the read is paired, has an alignment to the provided reference sequence or is a PCR duplicate can all be encoded into the FLAG.

-The simplest way to consider a unique flag is that it is the sum of many bit-wise toggle.
+The simplest way to consider a unique flag is that it is the sum of many bit-wise toggles.
 The table below tries to illustrate this concept.

 |  Value   | Interpretation |  Value  | Interpretation |
 |----------|----------------|---------|----------------|